 The latency period refers to how long a disease takes to develop.
-Mesothelioma has a long latency period of 20 to 50 years before symptoms develop.
+Mesothelioma has a long latency period of around 20 and 50+ years before symptoms develop.

-Q: Who is most at risk of getting mesothelioma by gender?
+Q: Who is most at risk of developing mesothelioma occupationally?

-Secondary exposure is when a person is exposed to asbestos by a person carrying dust or fibers on their clothes, hair, or skin.
-The fibers may be inhaled by someone such as a spouse or family member, which may result in mesothelioma over time.
+Secondary exposure can occur when a person is exposed to asbestos by another person carrying asbestos fibers on their clothes, hair, or skin.

 Q: Why do veterans make up such a significant number of cases?

-Q: I am afraid I was exposed to asbestos (as a veteran, child, etc.) and think I may have mesothelioma.
+Q: I am afraid I was exposed to asbestos and think I may have mesothelioma.
 How do I get tested?

-Q: Which cell types are the least deadly?
+Q: Which cell type has the best prognosis?

 Epithelioid mesothelioma cells are the least aggressive and the most treatable.